 Chef Patrick O’Connell: I have a theory that every human being has a specific geographic spot in the universe where they belong, and if they find their spot everything will fall into place.
-When I lived in the city—born in D.C., raised in the suburbs of Maryland—I had a thousand different interests.
-It was hard to focus.
+When I lived in the city I had a thousand different interests.
 In those days parents were not happy if their children wanted to work in a restaurant, it was akin to joining the circus.
 I couldn’t decide what I wanted to do with my life so I bought a rail pass and went to Europe.
 I had worked in restaurants since I was 15 years old but it was considered something you did for spare change.

 When I came back I decided I was going to cook, one way or the other.
 I also realized I had found my spot here in the mountains.
 I opened a little catering business with a friend, using only an electric frying pan that we bought at a yard sale and a wood burning cook stove.
 By that time I had sold the shack and traded it in for a slightly larger farmhouse on the other side of that mountain.

 To our great surprise the catering business took off like a rocket—people out here were starving for something they couldn’t find at the supermarket 40 miles away.
 And they loved to entertain.
 About 50 local families started passing us around, and we started doing all the events and catered parties in the area.
 Pretty soon everyone started telling us that we really should open a restaurant.